jmdict-kindle/jmdict-kindle/README.md

   * cross references
 * Add Furigana to example sentences
 * Create proper covers
-* Find a way to have more sentences in the combined dictionary
+* Find a way to have more sentences in the combined dictionary (maybe less names).
+Currently the amount of sentences in the combined dictionary is quite limited since the size limit for a `mobi` is 650MB

 Credits